fanglab/nanodisco/docs/analyze_dataset.rst

 We highly recommend users to consult the :ref:`detailed tutorial <detailed-tutorial>` before analyzing your own dataset.

-To analyze your dataset, ``nanodisco`` container can be used solely as an processing environment.
-This approach facilitate the processing of local datasets because no binding is required.
+To analyze your dataset, ``nanodisco`` container can be used solely as a processing environment.
+This approach facilitates the processing of local datasets because no binding is required.
 Although, please note that the examples datasets used in :ref:`Tool showcase<tool-showcase>` and the :ref:`detailed tutorial <detailed-tutorial>` cannot be retrieved because the container is not writable with the following command.

 .. code-block:: sh